AI Statement Guide: Setting Expectations

 Red

-• Express clearly that GAI use is forbidden and provide an explanation for the restrictions.
+• Express clearly that AI use is forbidden, provide an explanation for the restrictions, and consider how you will hold students accountable.

-• Be precise about what constitutes GAI use.
+• Be precise about what constitutes AI use.

 • Design assignments that emphasize process and reflection.

-• Consider accessibility when limiting assistive GAI technologies.
+• Consider accessibility when limiting assistive AI technologies.

 Adapted from: California Community College Chancellor’s Office- Vision Resource Center (November 7, 2023) Vision 2030: Generative AI in Higher Education Webinar 2 of 4: Generative AI as a Tool for Teaching and Learning.